 Where to find an outsource developer?

-Tools like Fiverr and Upwork are great to post one task.
+Tools like Fiverr and Upwork are great to post one task (check out Toptal vs Upwork).
 The newest trend in outsourcing is unlimited services.

 I have heard of a few people that will bypass these types of services and hire directly.
 If you are looking for ease of use, I would highly recommend using one of the services above, as not only do they offer a way to connect with freelancers, but they handle everything from payments in foreign currencies to disputes if one would ever arise.